Dynamics of geodesics, and Maass cusp forms: Discretization of geodesics

 \subsection{Geodesics.}

-While in Section~\ref{sec:mod_surface} we used the notion of geodesics in the sense of (G\ref{geod2}) (adapted to the hyperbolic plane and the modular surface in place of the real line and the torus), we now also need geodesics in the sense of (G\ref{geod1}).
+While in Section~\ref{sec:mod_surface} we used the notion of geodesics in the sense~\ref{geod2} (adapted to the hyperbolic plane and the modular surface in place of the real line and the torus), we now also need geodesics in the sense~\ref{geod1}.

-A geodesic $\gamma$ on $\h$ in the sense of (G\ref{geod1}) is completely determined by requiring that it passes through a given point $z\in\h$ at time $t=0$ in a given direction.
+A geodesic~$\gamma$ on~$\h$ in the sense~\ref{geod1} is completely determined by requiring that it passes through a given point~$z\in\h$ at time~$t=0$ in a given direction.
 Recall that we consider only geodesics of unit speed, so that the speed in the given direction does not form another parameter.
-Therefore we may identify geodesics in the sense of (G\ref{geod1}) with the set of all unit length direction vectors at all points of $\h$, thus, with the \emph{unit tangent bundle} $S\h$ of $\h$.
+Therefore we may identify geodesics in the sense~\ref{geod1} with the set of all unit length direction vectors at all points of~$\h$, thus, with the \emph{unit tangent bundle}~$S\h$ of~$\h$.